These are all of the animals in our care currently. If you see a cutie that you're interested in, please contact us to set up a time to meet them!

 Originally named Honey Bee, I knew from day one that this boy needed a more appropriate name.
 There was nothing "honey" or sweet about him except his chunky little face.

 The brave and bold Melanie Bosarge was the first to attempt his capture, and he was quick to lash out in defense.
 Even after suffering a terrible wound, Melanie refused to give up!
-We worked together to get that boy into a carrier and straight to the vet!
+We worked together to get our boy into a carrier and straight to the vet.

 Bee came from a house of 24 other cats.
 Their mom had passed away recently, leaving them all in limbo.
 Bee was especially left out in the cold, due to him being the most recent rescue.
 He had never had time to bond with anyone, and he was also suffering with a broken leg while in the home.
 The rescuer was unable to get him taken care of before her passing, so he hopped around the laundry room until we arrived two months later to remove them all.